 Author: Alexander Nevill

 Shortlisted for the British Association of Film, Television and Screen Studies Practice Research Award 2017.

 Effective cross fertilization of moving image lighting techniques between distinct production and exhibition environments.

 Engagement, embodiment and reflection upon ideas surrounding the orchestration of light on screen as evidenced through conceptual installation and single channel practical works.

 The viewing context for this project is not fixed and subsumes several distinct conditions.
 Initially the work was conceived and exhibited as a two channel video installation in a gallery environment.
 At the request of film festivals, a single channel version was created allowing exhibition in a cinema/theatrical setting.
 Video documentation of this installation along with the single channel version are included in this portfolio to offer the panel a suggestion of possible interactions with this practice.
-Additionally, a summative video essay documenting my process was created and performed live for an academic conference which is also included as a route-map of the project.
+Additionally, a summative video essay documenting my process was created and performed live for an academic conference and a refined version of this is also included as a route-map of the project.

 This project explores the problem of lighting moving images in the context of an increasing confluence of technologies through which this practice now occurs.
 Specifically, I’ve been investigating how the tools a practitioner chooses during the creation of screen-based content impact their resulting creative lighting decisions.

 On one level light is fundamental in allowing audiences to perceive and interact with the screen – it affords the exposure, recording and projection of images through equipment that is designed to take advantage of flaws in our visual apparatus to evoke an illusion of movement.
 On another level light can be creatively controlled and orchestrated alongside mise-en-scène through the use of specifically designed lamps, filters or modifiers to enhance an audience’s experience of a film.